byte-4096/crypto-sim/README.md

 # crypto-sim
-This is a remastered block chain crypto simulation, it only has the block chain on your local computer
+This is a crypto simulation, it has the block chain on your local computer This was really fun to make